Margaret8521/rimgtool/README.md

 ## Usage scenario

 - `sharpen` can be used to enhance the edges in a picture so that the details can stand out.
+Displayed below, the photo on the left-hand side is before sharpening, and the photo on the right-hand side is after sharpening.
+As the details are enhanced by our sharpening function, wrinkles and eyebrows are more obvious on the right-hand side photo.

 ![](img/before_sharpen.png)  ![](img/after_sharpen.png)